Kazakhstan Horse Trek

 Explore Kazakhstan on Horseback

-If you're a seasoned traveller, with a taste for horse riding, join our local team of park rangers and ride the wilds of Katon-Karagay National Park.
+If you're a seasoned traveller, with a taste for horse riding, join our local team of park rangers and ride the wilds of Katon-Karagay National Park in 2025.
 This rarely-visited corner of the far east of Kazakhstan, with its fascinating mix of post-Soviet culture and spectacular scenery, is a horse trekking paradise.

 Trip Length: